yunnysunny/grunt-pages/README.md

 The folder where the ejs or jade source pages of your website are located.
 These pages have access to the posts' content and metadata in a `posts` array.
 Additionally, pages have access to their own filename(without extension) via the `currentPage` variable.
 All of the files in this folder are generated in the `dest` folder maintaining the same relative path from `pageSrc`.

 #### data
-Type: `String`
+Type: `Object || String`

-The location of a JSON file which is parsed and passed to templates for rendering.
-This is primarily used for data to be shared across all pages.
-This data is available in pages' and posts' templates via the `data` object.
+A JavaScript object or the location of a JSON file which is passed as data to templates.
+This option is primarily used for data to be shared across all pages.
+It is available in page and post templates via the `data` object.

 #### sortFunction
 Type: `Function` Default: Sort by `date` descending